HorizenOfficial/cobalt-wallet/README.md

 # Cobalt Browser Extension

-You can find the latest version of Cobalt on [our official website](https://tokenmint.global).
-For help using Cobalt, visit our [User Guide](https://docs.tokenmint.global).

 Cobalt supports Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

 ## About